Analytical Potentials for Flat Galaxies with Spheroidal Halos: The Thin Disc Plus Halo Model

-and thus the model implies a linear relationship between ${\mathcal M}_d$ and ${\mathcal M}_h$, in which the independent term is determined by the constants ${\widetilde C}_{2l}$, with $l \geq 1$.
+and thus the model implies a linear relationship between ${\mathcal M}_d$ and ${\mathcal M}_h$, where the independent term is determined by the constants ${\widetilde C}_{2l}$, with $l \geq 1$, and the coefficient $B_{42}$.
 Now, it is clear that the above relationship makes sense only if the right hand side it is positive, which should be checked for every set of constants ${\widetilde C}_{2l}$ corresponding to any particular model.
+The coefficient $B_{42}$ must be chosen in such a way that the model represent galaxies with a surface density mass and vertical frequency with a physically acceptable behavior.